microsoft/dotnet-podcasts/README.md

 - [Backend API:](src/Services) ASP.NET Core Web APIs & Minimal APIs, ingestion worker, and podcast update worker
 - [Blazor Hybrid App:](src/MobileBlazor) Sample hybrid application of .NET MAUI with Blazor.

-Additionally, we build an application using [Microsoft Power Apps](https://docs.microsoft.com/en-us/power-apps/) to allow us to reject or accept incoming podcast requests.
+Additionally, we build an application using [Microsoft Power Apps](https://docs.microsoft.com/en-us/power-apps/) to allow us to reject or accept incoming podcast requests:

 - [Microsoft Power Apps:](src/PowerApps) Power Apps sample to handle incoming podcast requests.
 [Follow these guidelines](src/PowerApps) on how to import the Approval Power App into your own Power Platform environment or [check out how to connect your API](docs/demos/powerapps) with the Microsoft Power Platform.